aymuos15/Promptly-Cited/README.md

 # Zero-Shot citation generation for Large Language Models in academic papers

-In small context settings (currently 5 papers of 4 pages each) -- can we make llms provide answers with citations?
+In small context settings (currently 5 papers of 4 pages each) -- can we make llms provide answers with citations at inferecnce?

 ## Motivation